bigtreetech/docs/docs/Octopus MAX EZ.md

 ### Voltage Selection for CNC Fan

-The output voltage can be set to 5V, 12V or 24V through a jumper cap. `MFAN` and `FAN6` share the power supply `VFAN6`.
+Set output voltage to 5V, 12V, or 24V via jumper cap.
+MFAN and FAN6 share the VFAN6 power supply.

 <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Hardware5.png width="450"/>

 !!! warning
-    we are not responsible for fan burnout caused by incorrect voltage selection.
-Please confirm the voltage the fan supports before selecting the voltage.
+    We are not responsible for fan burnout caused by incorrect voltage selection.
+Confirm the fan's supported voltage before selection.

 ### 100K NTC or PT1000 Setting

-When using 100K NTC, no jumpers need to be connected, the pull-up resistance of `TH0` `TH1` `TH2` and `TH3` is **4.7K 0.1%**.
-When using `PT1000`, the pins indicated in the picture below need to be connected via jumpers, parallel connection of **4.12K 0.1%** resistors, the pull-up resistance of `TH0` `TH1` `TH2` and `TH3` is **2.2K**.
+For 100K NTC, no jumpers are needed.
+The pull-up resistance for TH0, TH1, TH2, and TH3 is 4.7K 0.1%.
+For PT1000, connect jumpers as shown below to parallel 4.12K 0.1% resistors, changing the pull-up resistance to 2.2K.

 !!! info
-    This method connect PT1000 has a much lower accuracy than the MAX31865 in reading temperature.
+    This PT1000 connection method is less accurate than MAX31865 for temperature readings.

 <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Hardware6.png width="450">